catchpoint/WebPageTest.agent/README.md

 - All browsers should support basic page loading, scripts, and video capture on all platforms.
 - Traffic-shaping is supported on all platforms.

-### ⚠️ Known Issues

-- Internet Explorer does not support manipulating requests (adding headers, blocking requests, etc)

 ### Linux (with display, or headless with [Xvfb])

 - Chrome: Stable, Beta, and Unstable
 - Firefox: Stable and Nightly
 - Opera: Stable, Beta, and Developer
 - Brave: Stable, Beta, Dev, and Nightly
-- Microsoft Edge: Dev
+- Microsoft Edge: Chromium-based Stable, Beta, Dev
 - Epiphany: Ubuntu 20.04+
 - Vivaldi